 - Your story is too like stuff we’ve seen/heard of too many times

 That’s the bad news.
-The good news is, the sooner you realise this, the sooner you can correct it.
-So GET ON WITH IT.
+The good news is, the sooner you realise this, the sooner you can get out of the crapper and get what you want.

 So GET ON WITH IT!!
 For more help, check out The B2W Virtual School and grab your free course.
 Enjoy!